slierp/Discrete-event-simulation-for-solar-cell-production/README.md

 Discrete-event-simulation-for-solar-cell-production
 ===================================================

-The Python program is to a utility for simulating and analyzing the logistics of (silicon) solar cell production lines.
+The Python program is a utility for simulating and analyzing the logistics of (silicon) solar cell production lines.
 It uses the Simpy package for its discrete event simulation capability.
-The program simulates the movement of wafers within production tools and between tools, buffers and operators.
+With this technique, the program simulates the movement of wafers within production tools and between tools, buffers and operators.

 <b>Features</b>
 - Graphical user interface with which one can define any arbitrary production line
 - A set of production tools to choose from with a wide range of available settings
-- A set of operators can be generated or defined, that take care of transport wafers between tools
+- A set of operators that can be generated or defined, that take care of transport wafers between tools
 - Each tool instance, each operator and each tool-to-tool connection can be individually configured
 - Analysis results include production volume, throughput per hour, idle time for each tool etc.
 - Cross-platform - tested on Windows; should also be compatible with Linux and Mac OS